-Before your scheduled endoscopy procedure, a surgical nurse from CCMH will call you to give you detailed instruction on how to prepare and what you should expect.
+Before your scheduled endoscopy procedure, a surgical nurse from CCMH will call you to give you detailed instructions on how to prepare and what you should expect.

 - You should not take any aspirin or blood thinners for 3 days prior to